 Facebook Messenger users can try Air Charter Amy in Messenger by searching for Aircharteramy in the Messenger app.
 Please type “test” in the additional notes dialog if you follow the Get a Quote conversation path so I can distinguish between test quotes and real ones.

 For now we’re only validating email address and telephone number since Amy sends quote request information to a person for further action.

 More extensive validation is required for tasks like hotel reservations and other cases where the chatbot will connect to 3rd-party databases.
 Chatbot data validation is more challenging than website data validation due to its conversational nature…a topic worthy of its own article.

 Amy was a get-our-feet-wet prototype that helped us understand conversation flow and the user experience.
-Voice-first bots are the future and we have already started working on one that will be a true virtual concierge for private jet charter flyers.
+We believe voice bots are the future.
 You can see the possibilities in AI Will Change the Customer Experience: A Look 5 Years Forward.